nifaciabell/portfolio/README.md

 ### Next Steps

 For my portfolio I would like to add all of my software engineer and ux designs projects.
 Create a cohesive layout and implement more API's.
-And showcase more of my personality.
+And showcase more of my personality by working on UI.